welucas2/spack-archer2/Readme.md

 - FFTW
 - NETCDF

+External packages trough 'packages.yaml' .
+Can describe module, but after spack load module list will not show the modules loaded by spack.
+However environment variables are properly updated

 ## Using spack

 `spack find`:  to view installed packages.
 Se `spack find -h` for options.
+`spack install`

 ### Creating packages